kabeercheema/RPLidarC1-ObjectDetection/README.md

   - Red X: Cluster centroids
   - Green lines: Width bounds
   - Axis ticks and labels for scale reference
+- Data filtered for 180 degrees as this is the intended use case for the sensor
 - Fully integrated with **RTMaps** for time-synchronized data pipelines
 - Built on [RPLidar SDK](https://github.com/Slamtec/rplidar_sdk) for robust hardware interfacing